abisummers/abisummers.github.io/src/pages/articles/subscriptions.md

 I have the duo [national monument card](https://www.monuments-nationaux.fr) (passion monuments) which has over 80 monuments inside France.
 I opted for the duo card, because it's often a place I go to with a friend, so this allows me to get another person in for free.
 I subscribed for the year, starting from the 25th April 2024.
 The solo subscription costs 45€ and the duo costs **70€**.

+One of the great things about this card, is you're able to skip the queues, this extra cool in places like Sainte-Chapelle which always have a long queue.

 Has it been worth it?

 | museum             |   cost   | total saved |    date    |